mihir-parab30/lab-lens-mihir/docs/RAG_GUIDE.md

 - ✅ **Source Citations**: Shows which sections of the report were used
 - ✅ **Multi-Question Support**: Answer multiple questions at once
 - ✅ **Patient Filtering**: Filter questions to specific patient records
+- ✅ **Single-Patient Mode**: Load only one patient's data for faster, more secure Q&A

 ## Quick Start